 Figure 6-4: My Home folder.

-If your Mac has more than one user, you can see the other users' Home folders in your Users folder, but Mac $OS\ X$ prevents you from opening files from or saving files to them.
+If your Mac has more than one user, you can see the other users' Home folders in your Users folder, but Mac OS X prevents you from opening files from or saving files to them.

-Your Home folder, by default, has several folders inside it created by Mac OS X. The following four are the most important:
+By default, your Home folder has several folders inside it created by Mac OS X. The following four are the most important:

-- ✓ Desktop: If you put items (files, folders, applications, or aliases) on the Desktop, they're actually stored in the Desktop folder. - ✓ Documents: This is the place to put all the documents (letters, spread-sheets, recipes, and novels) that you create. - ✓ Library: Preferences (files containing the settings you create in System Preferences and other places) are stored in the Library folder, along with fonts that are available only to you (as described previously in this chapter) and other stuff to be used by you and only you.

-✓ Public: If others on your local area network use file sharing to connect with your Mac, they can't see or use files or folders in your Home folder.
+- Desktop: If you put items (files, folders, applications, or aliases) on the Desktop, they're actually stored in the Desktop folder. - ✓ Documents: This is the place to put all the documents (letters, spread-sheets, recipes, and novels) that you create. - ✓ Library: Preferences (files containing the settings you create in System Preferences and other places) are stored in the Library folder, along with fonts that are available only to you (as described previously in this chapter) and other stuff that you - and only you - expect to use. - ✓ Public: If others on your local area network use file sharing to connect with your Mac, they can't see or use the files or folders in your Home folder.
 But they can share files you've stored in your Home folder's Public folder.
 (Read more about file sharing and Public folders in Chapter 15.)